 I/R research focuses on several diseases but most notably on heart attacks and the myocardial tissue.
 Myocardial ischemia (cardiac ischemia) is the deprivation of oxygen and nutrients in the heart tissue.
-Myocardial ischemia takes place during myocardial infarction, where a vascular congestion, typically caused by an occlusive thrombus in a coronary artery, impedes blood supply to the myocardial tissue (fig. 2).
+Myocardial ischemia takes place during myocardial infarction, where vascular congestion, typically caused by an occlusive thrombus in a coronary artery, impedes blood supply to the myocardial tissue (fig. 2).
 Subsequent vascular decongestion (reperfusion) restores blood supply to the ischemic myocardial tissue, however paradoxically causing additional tissue damage.

-I/R research focusses on the study and identification of the underlying causative molecular mechanisms to avoid the damaging effects of both ischemic and reperfusion injury, with a special focus on the myocardial tissue and on myocardial infarction.
+I/R research focuses on the study and identification of the underlying causative molecular mechanisms to avoid the damaging effects of both ischemic and reperfusion injury, with a special focus on the myocardial tissue and on myocardial infarction.
 In the last decades, I/R research has helped to expand our understanding of the disease and the injuries that it causes.
 However, even today the tools and models to study this phenomenon in a laboratory environment are limited.

-Depending on the affected tissue or organ, ischemia-reperfusion injury is associated with heart failure, cerebral dysfunction, systemic inflammatory response syndrome and multiple organ dysfunction.
+Depending on the affected tissue or organ, ischemia-reperfusion injury is associated with heart failure, cerebral dysfunction, systemic inflammatory response syndrome, and multiple organ dysfunction.